aehng/Lecture-Notes/Module0/Software_Development_Plan.md

 ## Phase 5: Maintenance
+*In the real world, the duration of this phase completely dominates the others.
+For assignments in this class, spend a few minutes writing thoughtful answers to the questions provided.*

+Despite the fact that you don't really get to experience this phase of the process in this course, **maintenance** is the most important (and longest) part of the software life cycle.

 Maintenance is concerned with updating and improving the product.
 A software product must continue to perform and improve in an ever-evolving environment.
 This requires periodic upgrades of the product to fix newly discovered bugs and incorporate changes.

-Despite the fact that you don't really experience this phase of the process in this course, **maintenance** is the most important (and longest) part of the software life cycle.

 You are invited to think about parts of your program that won't stand the test of time.
 You know where these are - they're the bits of code that you aren't 100% sure how or why they work.

 ### Deliverables